georgeracu/georgeracu.github.com/_posts/2022-01-01-ux-personas.md

 layout: post
 title: "Product users - Personas"
 date: 2022-01-01 00:00:00 +0000
-tags: [programming, software, ux, persona, user experience]
+tags: [product, ux, persona, user experience]
+description: "Example of a user persona that should be used when developing a new product."
 mathjax: false
 ---